 The OPT administers MDOT's passenger transportation programs, including local transit, intercity bus, and private motorbus regulation.
-OPT's goal is to provide a safe and balanced statewide network of passenger transportation services to meet the social, safety, and economic well-being of the state.
-OPT, in cooperation with local and regional transit agencies, authorities, and private passenger carriers, is responsible for the development and management of operating capital and technical assistance programs and projects for purposes of providing coordinated local public transit, marine, and intercity bus transportation services and facilities statewide.
-OPT is also responsible for the regulation of private motorcoach vehicle safety.
+The goal of OPT is to provide a safe and balanced statewide network of passenger transportation services to meet the social and economic well-being of the state.
+The OPT coordinates the development and management of operating, capital and technical assistance programs and projects with local and regional transit agencies, authorities, and private passenger carriers to provide safe and efficient transportation to the citizens of Michigan.
+Through its Bus Regulatory Intercity Unit, OPT is also responsible for the regulation of private motor coach vehicle safety.